markjspivey-xwisee/space-shooter-game/README.md

 ## Credits

-- Game design and development: [Your Name]
+- Game design and development: Mark Spivey
 - Sound effects: (To be added)
 - Background music: (To be added)